petchxx/Kali-fish-shell/README.md

-# Kali-fish-shell
+# Kali-Fish-Shell

-Welcome to the Kali-Fish-Shell repository, where we bring the power and aesthetics of Kali Linux to your Fish shell experience.
-This collection of meticulously crafted configuration files is designed to transform your terminal into a visually stunning and highly functional environment reminiscent of the renowned Kali Linux distribution.
+Welcome to the Kali-Fish-Shell repository!
+This collection of configuration files is designed to transform your Fish shell into a visually stunning and highly functional terminal environment, inspired by the aesthetics of Kali Linux.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Disclaimer:** Kali-Fish-Shell is a community-driven project and is not affiliated with or endorsed by the creators of Kali Linux.
+Use this customization at your own discretion.

+Elevate your Fish shell experience with the Kali-Fish-Shell and bring the spirit of Kali Linux to your daily terminal interactions!